You’ve invested in creativity. Use it or lose it.

 If you need more direction, there are countless ‘Daily Design’ challenges and even initiatives that are dedicated to fighting the pandemic – my current favourite is ‘Thank You Delivery Heroes’- celebrating the great work delivery drivers are doing across the globe.

 For those of you who have a little less time on your hands yet still crave a little creative break, there are plenty of museums and art galleries providing virtual tours for you to check out – not quite the real thing but they are considerably cheaper!

 So, whether you’re encouraging personal projects, learning new skills or virtual experiences – your team should come out of the lockdown refreshed and ready to get creative.

-Remember to say email@example.com if you need anything from us during lockdown.
+Remember to say email@example.com if you need anything from us.
 Video production?
 PR?
 Or even just a virtual coffee, let us know!